imor/mini-lsm/mini-lsm-book/src/week2-06-wal.md

 src/lsm_storage.rs
 ```

 If WAL is enabled, you will need to recover the memtables based on WALs when loading the database.
 You will also need to implement the `sync` function of the database.
-The basic guarantee of `sync` is that the engine is sure that the data is persisted to the disk (and will be recovered when it restarts).
+The basic guarantee of `sync` is that the engine ensures that the data is persisted to disk (and will be recovered when it restarts).
 To achieve this, you can simply sync the WAL corresponding to the current memtable.

 ```
 cargo run --bin mini-lsm-cli -- --enable-wal
 ```

 Remember to recover the correct `next_sst_id` from the state, which should be `max{memtable id, sst id}` + 1.
 In your `close` function, you should not flush memtables to SSTs if `enable_wal` is set to true, as WAL itself provides persistency.
-You should wait until all compaction and flush threads to exit before closing the database.
+You should wait until all compaction and flush threads exit before closing the database.

 ## Test Your Understanding

-* When should you call `fsync` in your engine?
-What happens if you call `fsync` too often (i.e., on every put key request)?
+- When should you call `fsync` in your engine?
+What happens if you call `fsync` too often (such as on every put key request)?
-* How costly is the `fsync` operation in general on an SSD (solid state drive)?
+- How costly is the `fsync` operation in general on an SSD (solid state drive)?
-* When can you tell the user that their modifications (put/delete) have been persisted?
+- When can you tell the user that their modifications (put/delete) have been persisted?
-* How can you handle corrupted data in WAL?
+- How can you handle corrupted data in WAL?
-* Is it possible to design an LSM engine without WAL (i.e., use L0 as WAL)?
-What will be the implications of this design?
+- Is it possible to design an LSM engine without WAL (that is, use L0 as WAL)?
+What are the implications of this design?

-We do not provide reference answers to the questions, and feel free to discuss about them in the Discord community.
+We do not provide reference answers to the questions, and feel free to discuss them in the Discord community.

 {{#include copyright.md}}